ThiagoBerrutti/ThiagoBerrutti/README.md

-### Hello!
+Hello!
 I'm Thiago Berrutti, a .NET developer passionate with learning new ways to write clean, elegant, reusable and self-documented code to solve problems.

-I recommend you to check my [Store Manager REST API demo repository](https://github.com/ThiagoBerrutti/store-manager) to see some of my work.
+### Check my work:
+- [Store Manager](https://github.com/ThiagoBerrutti/store-manager): a REST API for store management

 Feel free to see my other public repositories, too.
 Thanks!